granddaifuku/.emacs.d/README.md

 ### c/c++
 #### Requirements
-* clangd (automatically get installed when installs llvm via homebrew)
+* clangd (automatically installed when you install llvm by homebrew)

 ### tex
 #### Requirements